GATE Application Date:28 Aug' 25 - 28 Sep' 25

-GATE Electrical Engineering Syllabus 2026 - IIT Guwahati will release the syllabus of GATE 2026 electrical engineering paper in PDF format.
-Candidates will be able to find a direct link for the same in this article.
-The GATE EE syllabus 2026 will have 3 sections.
-They are general aptitude, core subjects-electrical engineering, and engineering mathematics section.
+GATE Electrical Engineering Syllabus 2026 - IIT Guwahati uploaded the syllabus of GATE 2026 electrical engineering in PDF format.
+A direct link for the same is provided below.
+The GATE EE syllabus 2026 has 3 sections.
+They are general aptitude, core subjects-electrical engineering, and engineering mathematics sections.
 The GATE 2026 exam will be based on the syllabus only.
 So it is important for GATE aspirants to go though this article for the details GATE syllabus for Electrical Engineering.

-Direct link to check the previous year GATE EE syllabus PDF
+Direct link to check the GATE EE syllabus PDF

 Aspirants are advised to prepare for GATE EE exam usign the syllabus and the GATE exam pattern.
 They can also check the GATE 2026 mock test for practice.
 For more information, check this page.

-IIT Guwahati will upload the GATE Electrical Engineering syllabus 2026 online on the official website.
+IIT Guwahati has uploaded the GATE Electrical Engineering syllabus 2026 online on the official website.
 The GATE 2026 EE paper will be held for 100 marks and will include three sections- general aptitude section core subject-electrical engineering, and engineering mathematics section.
 Candidates must check the syllabus for GATE General Aptitude and Engineering Mathematics while preparing for the exam.

 The GATE 2026 General Aptitude syllabus is common for all 30 papers.
 It holds 15% weightage divided into 4 chapters.
 Candidates can check the topic-wise GATE General Aptitude syllabus here.